BLCM/bl3mods/Apocalyptech/gear_changes/all_weapons_can_anoint/README.md

 This *does* exclude The Shoddy, since it seems quite fitting that that gun wouldn't have anointments on it.

-Should be up to date with DLC6 (Director's Cut).
+Should be up to date with Vault Card 3.

 Changelog
 =========

+**v1.3.2** - Nov 19, 2021
+ * Removed Linc, Leech, and Sellout because those have been officially patched to have anointments in the base game data.
+That data patch was also causing crashes for Linc and Leech (but weirdly, not Sellout), so this release takes care of that, too.

 **v1.3.1** - Aug 14, 2021
  * Added purple Seventh Sense variant, since that's actually been available